-Prisoners riot and seize control of the maximum-security Attica Correctional Facility near Buffalo, New York beginning on September 9, 1971.
+Prisoners seize control of the maximum-security Attica Correctional Facility near Buffalo, New York beginning on September 9, 1971.
 Later that day, state police retook most of the prison, but 1,281 convicts occupied an exercise field called D Yard, where they held 39 prison guards and employees hostage for four days.
 After negotiations stalled, state police and prison officers launched a disastrous raid on September 13, in which 10 hostages and 29 inmates were killed in an indiscriminate hail of gunfire.
 Eighty-nine others were seriously injured.

 By the summer of 1971, the state prison in Attica, New York, was ready to explode.
 Inmates were frustrated with chronic overcrowding, censorship of letters and living conditions that limited them to one shower per week and one roll of toilet paper each month.
 Some Attica prisoners began to perceive themselves as political prisoners rather than convicted criminals.

 Using tear gas and submachine guns, state police regained control of three of the four cellblocks held by the inmates without loss of life.
 By 10:30 a.m., the inmates were only in control of D Yard, a large, open exercise field surrounded by 35-foot walls and overlooked by gun towers.
 Thirty-nine hostages, mostly guards and a few other prison employees, were blindfolded and held in a tight circle.
 Inmates armed with clubs and knives guarded the hostages closely.